peppertech/OracleJETWorkshop2019/part1.md

              style='width:100%;height:350px'>
 </oj-timeline>
 ```
+5. For the above to work, in particular, for the Timeline component to be loaded, make sure to include 'ojs/ojtimeline' at the end of the 'define' block in 'appControler.js'.

-5. In the browser, check that you now see the Timeline scenario working and displaying data, exactly as shown in the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline).
+6. In the browser, check that you now see the Timeline scenario working and displaying data, exactly as shown in the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline).

 ### (c) Understand Best Practices for Web Component Development